 The LMS has evolved over the years, but many organisations are either unhappy with their initial choice, or down the line, find it isn't flexible enough for them to scale as the organisation grows or changes.

 Who is advising these organisations?

 We need to make it easy for our clients to embrace modern learning technology - in all its guises - be that content, tools, automating key L&D processes or supporting informal learning, social learning and communication.
-And this should be a right for all organisations, not just those with bigger budgets or better access to eLearning gurus.
+Read our full guide to the LMS and Corporate Learning which

 The evolution of the LMS